TrueAbastien/Empire-GameModeManager-Wiki/doc/Purge.md

 # Purge, die die die.

-* While friendly fire is active, this Gamemode punishes useless murder.
+* Shooting your teammates have a chance to make you explode.
-* Shooting your teammates or unarmed people may get you killed faster than expected.
+* Shooting unarmed people may get you to be cursed with an inconvenient status effect.
-* Slow-throwing grenades may result in your death or you victory.
+* Slow-throwing grenades will make them explode instantaneously.
-* The MicroHID will have 'unexpected' results for victims with the right items in hand.
+* The MicroHID may shrink, grow or kill its victims depending of the item in hand.
 * SCPs can be slightly boosted (if need be).

+## Patches

+* **SpeakingSCP:** All SCPs can now speak using their secondary vocal keybind.

 ## Configuration